 Responsibilities Volunteers Undertake volunteering in accordance with this council's codes of practice, policies, aims and objectives.
 Meet with the Clerk at mutually agreed times.
 Participate in relevant training opportunities and activities.
 Notify the Clerk of any absence and provide reasonable notice if they intend to stop volunteering.
 Respect the privacy of staff and service users and maintain confidentiality at all times.
 Carry out agreed activities to the best of their ability.
-If they have been required to have a Disclosure and Barring Service check as a volunteer, tell the Clerk should they receive any criminal cautions, convictions or reprimands or if they are subject of any allegations or investigations and service check as a volunteer and service to the section of any allegations or investigation of the section of a section of a section of a section of any allegations or investigation of a section of The Council investigations relating to the safety or welfare of others.
-The Council recruiting Keep a record of the volunteer agreement securely.
-Treat volunteers with dignity and respect volunteers Treat volunteers with dignity and respect.
+If they have been required to have a Disclosure and Barring Service check as a volunteer, tell the Clerk should they receive any criminal cautions, convictions or reprimands or if they are subject of any allegations or investigations relating to the safety or welfare of others.
+The Council recruiting volunteers Keep a record of the volunteer agreement securely.
+Treat volunteers with dignity and respect.
 Ensure that volunteers have an introduction to the Council and receive ongoing support from paid staff with whom they meet on a regular basis.
 Explain what is required and the responsibility it means including any relevant council policies.
 Provide appropriate training, tools and equipment.
 Only ask volunteers to do genuine volunteering activities.
 Discuss any changes which may affect them and listen to their views.
 Provide a reference on the basis of the volunteering activity completed.
 Ensure that full and accurate details of volunteering opportunities are publicised (e.g. dates, particular skills needed, etc).
 Keep a record of the volunteers and provide this information, when required to do so, for monitoring purposes.
 In particular, record the number of council employees who take part.